-4.3 Using driver-operation-data
+Using driver-operation-data

-You can use the policies to add a new <driver-operation-data> element to the Subscriber channel, or submit a new custom created <driver-operation-data> element.
-The driver process the <driver-operation-data> element irrespective of the configured handlers.
-For more information, see Section 1.2.3, "Understanding Driver Operation Data," on page 16.
+You can use the policies to add a new <driver-operation-data> element to the Subscriber channel.
+The driver processes the <driver-operation-data> element irrespective of the configured handlers.
+For more information, see "Understanding Driver Operation Data" on page 16.